Police brutality by country: Hong Kong SAR

 During the 2014 Hong Kong protests, there were numerous instances of police brutality.
 Seven police officers were caught on video kicking and beating a prominent political activist who was already handcuffed.
 There had also been more than hundreds of incidents of police beating passers-by with batons.
 Pictures on local TV and social media show demonstrators being dragged behind police lines, circled by police officers so that onlookers' views were blocked, and in some cases, re-emerging with visible injuries.
 An officer-involved, retired police officer Frankly Chu King-wai was sentenced to three months in prison for causing serious bodily harm.

 During the 2019–20 Hong Kong protests which gained extensive international coverage, complaints of police brutality increased substantially and broke previous records of complaints.

 Cases that have caused outrage include the police's mauling and intentional head-shooting of protesters by rubber bullets and rapid tear-gassing of a surrounded crowd.
 Numerous were critically wounded.
 Many Hong Kong citizens accuse the police of attempting to murder protesters to deter the people from exercising their freedom of expression.

 Amnesty International released a report on 21 June 2019 denouncing the role of the Hong Kong police in the 12 June protest that ended up in bloodshed.

 Several street conflicts continued in Hong Kong throughout July 2019.
 Instances of police striking journalists with batons to obstruct their live reporting have been filmed.

 On the night of 31 August 2019, more than 200 riot police officers entered the Prince Edward MTR station and attacked suspects in a train compartment on the Tsuen Wan line with batons and pepper spray.
 Many suspects sustained head injuries.

-Until November 2019, several alleged cases of sexual violence, "disappearings", and falling deaths were found to have been directly involved with Hong Kong police brutality, and massive attacks on campus and streets have been also occurring with the concurrent deterioration of the city.
+East Timor

+In the early morning of 18 November 2018, a off-duty police officer shot dead three young men at a house party in the capital of Dili, he and three other officers were arrested for the shooting.
+The shooting sparked mass demonstrations in the days following the shooting.